ericsFarm/ericsFarm.github.io/hunting/turkey.md

 However, I can tell you my reasons for getting involved today.
 The main reasons are food-related, but I also have personal reasons as well.
 If you are against the eating of meat, I don’t expect this to resonate with you at first, but it might be interesting for you to at least consider the following.

-I have never killed my own food before, and I feel that it will be an important experience for me.
+Prior to the season, I had never killed my own food before, and I felt that it will be an important experience for me.
 We (myself included obviously) have a terrible tendency to waste food.
 For me at least, in the same way that growing your own food makes you take pride in it and want to avoid waste, I believe this will have the same effect because I worked hard to get that animal and want to respect it.
 A second note is that hunted game meat takes away business from the factory farming industrial complex.
 If we are to move away from that industry model, we would need to start putting our food dollars elsewhere.
 I enjoy eating meat and have no plans of going vegetarian or vegan.
 With that in mind, I would rather eat an animal that lived a natural life and hand processed by myself, than one that spent it in a dark warehouse.
 A similar reason is that I believe hunting gives you a stake in the game of conservation and sustainability.
 If a portion of your food or even enjoyment comes from the natural environment, you now have incentive to protect that environment and habitat.
 And as a bonus, there is a feeling I get when I’m out in the woods scouting for evidence of birds, that I am doing what I was biologically designed to do.
 I’m not sure if anyone has coined this term, but I’d like to offer up “spiritual resonance” as a description of this feeling.
 If you work an indoor job, this can make a great difference for your overall mental state.

 So in short, I don’t want to live in a future where you live in a pod and eat bugs, as the meme goes.
 Again, maybe that will work for the high brow society-participator, but it’s not going to work for me.
 Turkey hunting is a fun, engaging, and healthy way to become introduced to hunting and build outdoors skills.
 As hunting rates fall across the country, there are now a lot of free resources out there to help you get started, even if you have never been hunting before.
 I hope you’ll take it into consideration as a potential skill you may want to develop for yourself.

-Field Notes/Observations

 ## Why I Hunt